mbukeRepo/amica-discord/README.md

 How to use

 Using Amica is really simple.
 All you need to do is type `@amica` followed by your message.
 Amica will then respond in natural language, just like a real person.

+Conclusion

+Amica is the perfect way to add a fun and engaging conversational experience to your discord server.
+With its natural language capabilities, it can act as your personal digital assistant, helping you with tasks, providing advice and interesting trivia.
+Give it a try today and see how Amica can enhance your discord experience.